frontendr/babel-plugin-transform-compress-graphql/README.md

 ## The problem solved

-Compress GraphQL queries by simply tagging them with the `gql` template tag.
-The tag name can be customized with an option.
+Compress GraphQL queries by simply adding a `/* GraphQL */` comment or tagging them with the `gql` template tag.
+The tag name or comment text can be customized with an option.

 ## Example